CodeByKwakes/lucy-zion-thatcher/libs/pages/feature/README.md

-# pages-feat-home
+# pages-feature

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test pages-feat-home` to execute the unit tests.
+Run `nx test pages-feature` to execute the unit tests.